 It is normally expected that a study tour would not exceed twelve weeks.
 In exceptional circumstances, applicants may be permitted to extend it beyond this time by the use of recreation and/or long service leave.

-Within two months of returning to the University, successful applicants will be required to submit a comprehensive report on the study tour to the Vice-President (Corporate Services) through the relevant Dean of School / Executive Dean OR Director of Division / Senior Executive.
+Within two months of returning to the University, successful applicants will be required to submit a comprehensive report on the study tour to the Vice-President (Corporate Services) through the Head of College Services or Director of Division and relevant Senior Executive.

 Requirement to Return